vgurianov/uml-sp/docs/case_studies/queue/queuing_theory.md

 parts, trucks, e-mails etc. and the term “server” clerks, mechanics, repairmen, CPUs etc.
 Further we shall accurately define these concepts.<br/>
 #### Service
-The "Component" frame defines **Service** notion (concept).
+The "Component" frame defines **Service** concept (notion).
 Service is a server or a queuing system.
 Example, customer service in shopping is the provision of service to customers before, during and after a purchase.
 The frame has "input" and "output" slots.
 It is input and output of queuing system.
 Those attributes has type "QueueNode".
 It is defined of "Customer".
 The "QueueNode" class isn’t a frame.<br/>